Skip to main content

 Manager extend callback binding

-Low impact Closures registered with a Manager’s extend method are now bound to the manager instance.
-If you previously relied on a different object (such as a service provider instance) being available as $this inside these closures, move those values into use (...) captures:
+Impact: low Custom driver closures registered via a Manager’s extend method are now bound to the manager instance.
+If these callbacks previously referenced another object (like a service provider instance) as $this, you’ll need to move the value into the closure capture with use (...).

 // Laravel <= 12.x